May is Mental Health Awareness month. Today’s post is designed to draw attention to mental illness and offer help to bewldered parents.

 Laying a Foundation

 The way we respond to our child’s mental health challenges today lays a foundation for the kind of relationship we’ll have with them in the future.

 Remember this: Our words are powerful.
 What we say has the power to wound, but also to heal.
 Today is a new day.
 There’s hope for all of us to learn and grow and improve.

 It’s Okay Not to be Okay by Shiela Walsh

 Among Lions:Fighting for Faith and Finding Your Rest While Parenting a Child with Mental Illness by Kirsten Panachyda

 NAMI’s FREE Family to Family 8 session educational program.
 In-person and online.

-What have you said or done that helped with your child?
+***What have you said or done that helped your child who has a mental illness?

 ***Please share in comments.